phpredis/phpredis/README.markdown

 *count*: How many keys to return per iteration (Redis might return a different number)

 ##### *Return value*
-*Array, boolean* PHPReids will return matching keys from Redis, or FALSE when iteration is complete
+*Array, boolean* PHPRedis will return matching keys from Redis, or FALSE when iteration is complete

 ##### *Example*
 ~~~